Here’s Everything You Need To Know About Upside Down Rainbows

 The Good Old Rainbow

 A rainbow is formed as a result of reflection, refraction, and dispersion of light on striking water droplets.
 What this means is that white light splits into its constituent colors (VIBGYOR) in the form of an arc.
-Rainbows formed due to sunlight appear in the direction opposite to the sun.
+Rainbows form due to sunlight appearing in the direction opposite to the sun.
 Although rainbows can be full circle, most only tend to see an arc.

 In a primary rainbow, the arc shows red on the outer part and violet on the inner side.
 This rainbow is caused by light being refracted when entering a droplet of water, then reflected inside on the back of the droplet and refracted again when leaving it.